riddhishah1989/weather-app-demo/README.md

 # weather-app-demo
 Weather APP Demo

-This is a demo app for weather forecasts.
-Using the best standard practice, this app demonstrates the MVVM pattern, Room Database, and Retrofit API calling using Kotlin and Coroutine.
+This demo weather forecast app showcases best practices in Android development.
+It demonstrates the implementation of the MVVM architecture pattern, Room Database, and Retrofit for API calls, utilizing Kotlin and Coroutines for efficient and modern development.